 British Museum

-This new gallery space has been made possible by a generous donation from Paul and Jill Ruddock, funder of the recently opened Paul and Jill Ruddock Medieval Gallery at the British Museum.
+This gallery space, opened in March 2014, has been made possible by a generous donation from Sir Paul and Lady Jill Ruddock, funder of the Sir Paul and Lady Ruddock Medieval Gallery at the British Museum.

 Read more from The British Museum Collection reaches record audiences worldwide

-The Paul and Jill Ruddock Gallery devoted to the Museum’s pre-eminent collection of medieval material (room 40)
+The Sir Paul and Lady Ruddock Gallery of Medieval Art (room 40)

-The third of four new galleries opening at the British Museum this year, the Paul and Jill Ruddock Gallery of Medieval Europe is devoted to the British Museum’s pre-eminent collection of medieval material.
-This gallery will place this great collection in its fullest historical context, integrating art with archaeology, covering the period from 1050–1500 AD.
-Some of the Museum’s greatest British, European and Byzantine treasures will form the centrepieces for this new permanent space.
+The third of four new galleries which opened at the British Museum in 2009, the Paul and Jill Ruddock Gallery of Medieval Europe is devoted to the British Museum’s pre-eminent collection of medieval material.
+This gallery placed this great collection in its fullest historical context, integrating art with archaeology, covering the period from 1050–1500 AD.
+Some of the Museum’s greatest British, European and Byzantine treasures form the centrepieces for this new permanent space.

 Read more from Paul & Jill Ruddock Medieval gallery at the British Museum